 In 2008, Saint Mary's started a direct student exchange program with Ewha Womans University in Seoul, South Korea, which was established in 1886 as the first higher education institution for Korean women.
 It is now one of the most prestigious universities in Korea and the largest women's university in the world.
-Seoul is the second largest city in world and is currently one of the fastest growing economies.
-Today, it is considered to be a leading global city that ranks in the world's top ten financial and commercial centers because of booming companies such as Samsung, LG, and Hyundai.
+Seoul, the second largest city in world, is currently one of the fastest growing economies and is considered to be a leading global city that ranks in the world's top 10 financial and commercial centers because of booming companies such as Samsung, LG, and Hyundai.

-This program features over 300 undergraduate classes taught in English, on-campus dormitory for international students, and the PEACE buddy program.
-Students are paired with an Ewha student who helps them adjust to the new culture and who host on and off campus events.
+The University has the following colleges: liberal arts, social sciences, natural sciences, engineering, arts, education, law, pharmacy, business, health science, and international studies.
+This program features more than 500 undergraduate classes taught in English in a wide variety of disciplines, an on-campus dormitory for international students, and the PEACE buddy program.
+Students are paired with an Ewha student, who helps them adjust to the new culture and who hosts on- and off-campus events.
 English is a popular language in South Korea and most things are already translated into English.
-Once students arrive in South Korea, they have a one-week orientation period.
-The University has the following colleges: Liberal Arts, Social Sciences, Natural Sciences, Engineering, Arts, Education, Law, Pharmacv.
-Business, Health Science, and International Studies.
-It provides over 300 English-taught courses in a wide variety of disciplines.
-Therefore, Korean language is not a requirement for this program.
-Students may take the Korean Language Course at different levels, which counts for 6 credits.
+Once students arrive, they have a one-week orientation period.

+Students may take the Korean Language Course at different levels, which counts for 6 credits but Korean language is not a requirement for this program.
 The program is open to students of all majors.
 Applicants must have a minimum 2.5 GPA.
-Students can enroll for a year or semester.
+Students can enroll for either the fall or spring semester.

-SEVILLE AND (SOON TO INCLUDE) ALICANTE, SPAIN; CÓRDOBA, ARGENTINA; and SAN JUAN, PUERTO RICO
+SEVILLE AND ALICANTE, SPAIN CÓRDOBA, ARGENTINA and SAN JUAN, PUERTO RICO

-The College is officially affiliated with the Spanish Studies Abroad in Alicante (approval pending) and Seville, Spain; Cordoba, Argentina; and San Juan, Puerto Rico.
-All of these locations offer study abroad opportunities for Department of Modern Languages majors and minors in Spanish and global studies majors working to develop Spanish language proficiency.
+The College is officially affiliated with the Spanish Studies Abroad in Seville and Alicante, Spain; Cordoba, Argentina; and San Juan, Puerto Rico.
+All of these locations offer study abroad opportunities for modern languages majors and minors in Spanish and global studies majors working to develop Spanish language proficiency.
 The Spanish Study Abroad programs offer a wide range of courses that fulfill requirements in the Spanish major and minor at Saint Mary's.
 Students may also take courses that fulfill Sophia Program requirements.
-Typically, students participate in one of these programs in the first or second semester of sophomore year, but a full year of study abroad is available for those students whose academic program permits it.
-Summer study is also available in all locations.
+Typically, students participate in one of these programs in the first or second semester of sophomore year, but a full year of study abroad is available for those whose academic program permits it.
+Summer study is also available in all locations except Alicante.

 Seville, Spain is known for its ancient Moorish palaces and Renaissance gardens.
 Located in the south of Spain on the banks of the Guadalquivir River, Seville has a temperate climate and a rich cultural life.
 Students in this program study the Spanish language and culture as a total immersion experience.
 They participate in numerous cultural, social, and religious celebrations and travel widely throughout the region, enhancing the education they receive in the classroom.
 Students choose a minimum of 12 credits and a maximum of 15 and all courses are taught in Spanish.
-Students live in private homes with host families, and students are expected to take all meals at home.
-Saint Mary's students wishing to spend a year or a semester in Seville must have completed one semester of intermediate Spanish with a minimum of a 3.0 (B) average in Spanish courses, or be a heritage speaker, and have an overall GPA of 3.0.
+Students live in private homes with host families, and are expected to take all meals at home.
+Those wishing to spend a year or a semester in Seville must have completed one semester of intermediate Spanish with a minimum of a 3.0 (B) average in Spanish courses, or be a heritage speaker, and have an overall GPA of 3.0.
+Advanced students of Spanish may enroll in the integrated studies program and take classes at a local university alongside Spaniards.
+Eligibility for the integrated program is 3.0 GPA in Spanish coursework and successful completion of two semesters of advanced college Spanish or the equivalent, or a heritage speaker.